eduardpo/netconf-java-binder/README.md

 # README #

-## What is this repository for? ##
+## Features
-1. Automatic translation of YANG models to XML/RPC request messages sent to device.
+1. Automatic generation of Java code through Netconf YANG modules.
+2. Serialization of Java objects to RPC request messages to be sent to device.
-2. Automatic deserialization (unmarshaling) of RPC reply messages received from device.
+3. Deserialization of RPC reply messages received from device and unmarhsaling them to Java objects.

-## How do I get set up? ##
+## Setup ##
 This project depends on yang_to_xml, therefore in order to clone:

 git clone --recurse-submodules https://github.com/eduardpo/netconf-java-binder.git